roq-trading/roq-cpp-samples/README.md

 ### Activate Miniconda

-> *This section will demonstrate how to activate your conda environment*.
+> *This section will demonstrate how to activate your Conda environment*.

-This is how you activate your conda environment
+This is how you activate your Conda environment

 ```bash
 source ~/miniconda3/bin/activate
 ```

 > The following sections will assume you have *already* activated your
-> conda environment.
+> Conda environment.

 ### Install git